pdf-association/pdf-cos-syntax/README.md

 ## Using [QPDF](https://github.com/qpdf/qpdf) (_OSS_)

-Note that this will _remove_ all incremental updates and consolidate as an _original PDF_.
+Note that this will _remove_ all incremental updates and consolidate everything into a single revision.

 ```bash
 qpdf --qdf --compress-streams=n --object-streams=disable --newline-before-endstream --decode-level=all --preserve-unreferenced --preserve-unreferenced-resources --normalize-content file.pdf file-as-qdf.pdf